aahamlin/aahamlin.github.io/manager_readme.md

 ### Stand-ups

 As teams have gotten more distributed, _asynchronous_ channels of communication, such as Slack, have taken the place of traditional in-person stand-ups.
-Still I am happy to hold stand-ups, if the team finds them valuable.

-However, stand-ups are not status meetings.
-Meaning, I don\'t need to hear that you are working on your assigned task.
-I assume you are doing your job.
-Tools are there to provide status; use them.
-Stand-ups are for coordinating the team’s effort toward its goals, sharing problems and improvements, and to bond as a team.
+Stand-ups are for coordination of the team’s effort toward its goals, organizing collaboration, adapting daily to new information, and to bond as a team.
+I have seen this work most effectively where the team can see and hear each other in real time.
+In-person, phone or video chat are ideal.
+This can work over Slack, however, timing is a key element.
+If the team posts their messages within the same 10 minute time period, then everyone can be engaged.
+If updates span and entire morning you lose a lot of potential value.
+Additionally, I dislike the Bots that I have used because they an added level of detachment from your team mates.
+The more asynchronous the communication, the less value is generated from the practice.
+In this most detached form,you can definitely still bond as a team by sharing about your day but you lose many of the other benefits of real time communication.

 ### One on Ones